shoesCodeFor/100-days-of-code/log.md

 <a href="https://github.com/bblanchon/ArduinoJson">Link to the Arduino JSON library by BBlanchon</a>
 Need to push all my node work

+---

 ### Day 29: February 11, 2017
 **Today's Progress**:  Started some practice problems at CodinGame.com.
 I was getting frustrated with being terrible at CodeFights.
 Today I did one excercise and it took about an hour and a half.

-**Thoughts:  The structure of these challenges is ideal for me.
+**Thoughts**:  The structure of these challenges is ideal for me.
 I noticed today that a little noticable progress like the leveling up in the games helps keep me going.
 I am swamped with school right now and it is hard to code for 'leisure' for an hour a day.

+---

 ### Day 30: February 12th, 2017
 **Today's Progress**: More at CodinGame.
 Solved one problem but it took me forever.
 I switched from JS to Java for my final solution.